Topics Map > SCS Computing > Software

 $ ls

-And go in to our newly-created tutorial directory:
+And go into our newly-created tutorial directory:

 $ cd unix-tutorial